abarker/pytest-helper/doc/sphinx_docs/index.rst

 Below is an example `pytest_helper.ini` configuration, which sets a value for all the options which are settable from the config file.
 Any other sections of the file or options are silently ignored.
-The options are all constructed from the name of the function concatanated with the name of the parameter they override
+The options are all constructed from the name of the function concatenated with the name of the parameter they override

 ::